cdm106/ML_Final_Project/README.md

 The solver integrates all of the subtasks and corresponding evidence to generate a conclusion.
 In this notebook, the solver takes the database tool response along with the original natural language question to generate a concluding natural language answer to the users questions.

-This is a companion to the survey report: The Interplay of Reasoning and Agentic Artificial Intelligence: An Introduction Survey, which is also uploaded to the GitHub Repository.
+This is a companion to the survey report: *The Interplay of Reasoning and Agentic Artificial Intelligence: An Introduction Survey*, which is also uploaded to the GitHub Repository with the file name of `CAP6606_Cmolek_ReasoningAgenticAI_Survey.pdf`.